caseconsulting/vue-expense-app/unit-tests/utils/README.md

 ### Date utilities

 The `utils.date` object has functions that can provide different date formats.
-All functions can optionally take in a format string, which will be passed to `moment` for formatting (thus you may use any `moment` formatting).
+All functions can optionally take in a format string, which will be passed to `dayjs` for formatting (thus you may use any `dayjs` formatting).
 The default format is `MM/DD/YYYY` as defined in vars.
 The functions are aptly named:
 `today`, `yesterday`, `tomorrow`, `lastMonth`, `nextMonth`, `lastYear`, `nextYear`.

 For example: